Code-Institute-Submissions/NbaQuiz/README.md

 The quiz has 50 questions and will appear at random order so after each try diffrent questions will appear.
 The quiz has score counter which keeps count of the user actions when clicking on the corrrect answers.
 The quiz will the store the score and display on the end page.
+The questions have been hard coding and future feature would be to get an API do gatehr the questions

 ### End Page
 The end page will display the users score